davidgasquez/davidgasquez.com/src/content/blog/2024-08-10-community-level-open-data-infrastructure.md

 ## Learnings

 One of the big things going on in the enterprise side is that working with data is becoming cheaper, simpler, and faster than ever.
-You can run [entire pipelines on GitHub actions](https://github.com/simonw/ca-fires-history), use [DuckDB to analyze gigabytes of information](https://x.com/severo_dev/status/1759537328228348220), run portable code across [many databases](https://ibis-project.org/), and publish [beautiful dashboards with a few lines of code](https://evidence.dev/).
+You can run [entire auto-updating pipelines on GitHub Actions](https://github.com/simonw/ca-fires-history), use [DuckDB to analyze gigabytes of information](https://x.com/severo_dev/status/1759537328228348220), run portable code across [many databases](https://ibis-project.org/), and publish [beautiful dashboards with a few lines of code](https://evidence.dev/).

 I didn't see much of this being used in the open data ecosystem.
 It is reasonable as the data field moves quite fast and, honestly, **open data problems are mostly people problems** more than technical ones.
 However, there are technical solutions that can help streamline the process.